Student Entrepreneurship Fund

 • Entrepreneurial projects

-The application will close either at 9:00 AM on Oct 31, 2022 or when the fund runs out.
 Applications are reviewed and approved on a rolling basis.
 We are unable to provide advance notice of the fund’s depletion, so we recommend submitting applications promptly.

-The maximum amount of funding available per project is $1,000 to cover costs such as market research, market testing, concept testing/development, contractor/consulting fees, initiating sales cost, web design, and other related expenses.
 Funds may be used to pay for external support in these areas that cannot be performed at think[box].

 Please note that funding will NOT be awarded to support any of the following:

-• Food, drinks, or entertainment
+• food, drinks, or entertainment,

-• Expenses that do not appear on an approved budget
+• expenses that do not appear on an approved budget.

 • Tiffany McNamara, Sr. Director of Sears think[box]

-• Bob Sopko, Director of LaunchNET
+• Bob Sopko, Director of CWRU Entrepreneurship

-• Brittain Elswick, Program Manager for LaunchNET
+• Brittain Elswick, Program Manager for CWRU Entrepreneurship

-• Misha Villanueva, Manager for Sears think[box]
+• Jimmy Salgado-Juarez, Program Manager for Sears think[box]

 The review committee for the Student Entrepreneurship Fund considers all proposals and notifies applicants by email as to the status of their application(s).
 Proposals are considered based on the following criteria: